ad-si/awesome-scanning/readme.md

 ## Research

 - [Whiteboard scanning] -
     Whiteboard scanning and image enhancement by Zhengyou Zhang , Li-Wei He
 - [Cam params] -
     Determining camera parameters from the perspective projection of a rectangle by Robert M. Haralick
 - [Dewarping of document images] -
-  Two-Step Dewarping of Camera Document Images by N. Stamatopoulos, B. Gatos, I. Pratikakis & S. J. Perantonis
+    Two-Step Dewarping of Camera Document Images
+    by N. Stamatopoulos, B. Gatos, I. Pratikakis & S. J. Perantonis
 - [Dewarping of Document Images using Coupled-Snakes]
+- [DewarpNet: Single-Image Document Unwarping
+    With Stacked 3D and 2D Regression Networks][DewarpNet]
 - [Image and Depth from a Conventional Camera with a Coded Aperture]

 [Whiteboard scanning]: http://research.microsoft.com/en-us/um/people/zhang/papers/tr03-39.pdf